broadinstitute/HTT-CAG-Software/README.md

 Note that unlike the downsampled bam, this analysis may take 5 or 6 hours if the processing is not parallelized.
 It will, however, produce more realistic and useful output.
 The downsampled bam produces no UMIs that pass the default quality thresholds.

-When running a full analysis, it can be useful to parallelize the first decoding step (PBSCAnalyzer).
+When running a full analysis, it can be useful to parallelize the first decoding step (PBSCHTTAnalyzer).
 This first pass processes each input read separately.
 The software has some built-in features to make it easy to do simple parallel processing on the reads from a single flowcell, for example on a compute cluster or on the cloud.

-PBSCAnalyzer supports an argument `-scatter k@N` which says that the input should be sharded into N equal-sized partitions (logically, not physically), which are numbered from 1 to N, and this invocation should process partition k.
+PBSCHTTAnalyzer supports an argument `-scatter k@N` which says that the input should be sharded into N equal-sized partitions (logically, not physically), which are numbered from 1 to N, and this invocation should process partition k.
 Each parallel process reads the entire input file, but the I/O burden is not large for reasonable values of N. The caller is responsible for naming the output files so they do not clash (typically by including k in the output file name).

 The example script contains some template code to do the parallelization, although you will have to adapt it to run in your environment.
 In particular, the script `run_queue_scatter.sh` (not supplied) is specific to our local environment and scatters multiple jobs on the local compute cluster (based on the first argument) , then waits for all scattered jobs to complete before returning.
 The script `pb_analyze_flowcell_decode_gather.sh` can be used to gather the resulting output.
 In practice, we use this approach to scatter the processing of each flowcell across 10 parallel jobs, plus of course each flowcell can be processed in parallel.